 White Plains Sanitary Relief (12280)

-As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is designing a project to construct approximately 2,835 feet of wastewater pipe and 852 feet of natural channel stabilization in Chesterfield.
-The project is estimated to begin construction as early as the Spring of 2023.
+As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is constructing a project to replace approximately 2,835 feet of undersized wastewater sewers.
+In addition, this project will reduce creek bank erosion and improve water flow by stabilizing 852 feet of natural creek in the City of Chesterfield.

 About the Project